LALPHASS/Data-analysis/README.md

 * [General info](#general-info)

 ## General info
 This directory contains various data analyses.
-Various tools and programming languages are used.

-The directory is divided into different sub-directories depending on the programming language used.
+Various tools and programming languages are used.The directory is divided into different sub-directories depending on the programming language used.

 ## Sub-directories
 * Data-Analysis-R